verneh/DS/README.md

 [ANN](https://github.com/verneh/datasci/tree/master/ANN) is a simple Artificial Neural Network for FashionMNist.

-[Certificates](https://github.com/verneh/datasci/tree/master/certificates) - some of the online courses we've taken.
+[Certificates](https://github.com/verneh/datasci/tree/master/certificates) - some of the online courses I've taken.

 [Churn Predictor App](https://github.com/verneh/datasci/tree/master/Churn%20Predictor%20App) is code for app that predicts whether a person is a customer in a bank or not.

 [Churn Modelling](https://github.com/verneh/datasci/tree/master/ChurnModelling) dataset is taken from Kaggle.
 Determined models to be used for Churn Prediction.
 Only the code for my first multipage app built through streamlit.io.

-[Energy](https://github.com/verneh/datasci/tree/master/Energy) is inspired from dennislamcv1's work on eDx Data Science for Architecture, Engineering and Construction.
-Time series, clustering, and prediction through regression for energy on a target building
+[Energy](https://github.com/verneh/datasci/tree/master/Energy) is taken from eDx Data Science for Architecture, Engineering and Construction.
+Time series, clustering, and prediction through regression for energy on a target building.

 [Family Income and Expenditure (FIAE)](https://github.com/verneh/DataSci/tree/master/FIAE) is an exploratory data analysis on the average Filipino income with some examination of the relationships between variables.